-The single-family housing and multi-family property sectors are highly competitive.
+The multi-family property sector is highly competitive.
 The Company faces competition from many sources, including individuals, Company's or other entities engaged in real estate investment activities, many of whom have greater financial resources than the Company.
 There is also competition from other rental properties in the immediate vicinity of the various properties and the broader geographic areas where the properties are and will be located.
 Furthermore, the properties that the Company owns or may acquire compete with numerous housing alternatives in attracting tenants, including home ownership.
-The relative demand for such alternatives may be increased by declining mortgage interest rates, government programs which promote home ownership, or other events or initiatives which increase the affordability of such alternatives to the properties and could have a material adverse effect on the Company's ability to retain tenants and increase or maintain rental rates.
-Such competition may reduce occupancy rates and rental revenues of the Company and could have a material adverse effect on the Company's business, cash flows, financial condition, and results of operations and the ability to declare and pay any dividends, if any, to Company Shareholders.
+The relative demand for such alternatives may be increased by declining mortgage interest rates, government programs which promote home ownership, or other events or initiatives which increase the affordability of such alternatives to the properties and could have a material adverse effect on the Company's ability to retain tenants and rental revenues of the Company and could have a material adverse effect on the Company's business, cash flows, financial condition, and results of operations and the ability to declare and pay any dividends, if any, to Company Shareholders.

 The competition for the properties available for sale may significantly increase the cost of acquiring such assets and may result in such assets being acquired by the Company at prices or on terms which are comparatively less favourable to the Company or may result in such assets being acquired by competitors of the Company.
-In addition, the number of entities seeking to acquire single-family homes, multi-family properties, and/or the amount of funds competing for such acquisitions may increase.
+In addition, the number of entities seeking to acquire multi-family properties, and/or the amount of funds competing for such acquisitions may increase.
 Increases in the cost to the Company of acquiring properties may material adverse effect on the ability of the Company to acquire such properties on favourable terms and may otherwise have a material adverse effect on the Company's business, cash flows, financial condition and results of operations and ability to declare and pay any dividends to Company Shareholders.